1. Ana Ng – They Might Be Giants

 such an impression that I quickly bought their earlier record, She Hangs Brightly (May 1990).
 We

-journeyed to the Mean Fiddler intent on seeing the band play live only to find
+journeyed to the Mean Fiddler intent on seeing them play live only to find

 the gig had been cancelled.
 If we had tried to buy tickets in advance we would have found found this out, but as it was we had no way of knowing – no